Roots: The Gift

-Roots: The Gift is a 1988 television film.
-It is the third installment of the Roots miniseries.
+Roots: The Gift is a 1988 American historical drama television film directed by Kevin Hooks and written by D.M.
+Eyre Jr. It is the third installment of the Roots miniseries.
 The film premiered on ABC on December 11, 1988, with AT&T as the sole national sponsor for the broadcast, and was crafted as a Christmas film.
 LeVar Burton and Louis Gossett Jr. reprise their respective roles of Kunta Kinte and Fiddler.
 The film takes place between the second and third episodes of the original Roots series.
 It was watched by 23.3 million viewers.